Mrdynamic-soni/blog-fe/README.md

 # Personal Blog Platform

-A full-stack personal blog platform where users can sign up, log in, and post articles.
-Built with Node.js/Express (backend) and Next.js 14 with TypeScript (frontend).
+A full-stack personal blog platform where users can sign up, log in, read articles and post their own articles.
+Built with Next.js 15 with TypeScript .

 ---